NakosV/Small-Story-Generator-LLM/RESULTS.md

  `` You're already talking about this, I don't want to be scared, but I just wanted it.
 I wasn't just so sure I was in fact that it was.

  At this point, I wasn't supposed to say anything, but I still had a chance to be the next question.

- `` I am sorry, but I didn't.
+ ''I am sorry, but I didn't.
 I thought you was
 ----------------------------------------------------------------------------
 Prompt: A woman hugging a child
 Story: